cyvorsec/TryHackMe/Mr Robot CTF/TryHackMe Mr Robot Write-Up.md

 sudo nmap -sS -T4 -vv -p- robot.thm
 ```

-We get two open ports: `HHTP` and `HTTPs` and one closed port `SSH`.
+We get two open ports: `HTTP` and `HTTPS` and one closed port `SSH`.
 So we won't be able to log in via SSH even if we get some credentials.

 ![](Images/2.png)